-Lewis Hamilton wins Spanish GP for 88th career victory in F1
+No worries: Hamilton wins Spanish GP for 88th victory in F1

+The pre-race thinking from Mercedes was that Verstappen — who has eight podiums in the last nine races — was favorite.
+But a thrilling contest never happened, and Verstappen’s priority became keeping Bottas in third place.

+“It was good to split the two Mercedes.
+I didn’t have the pace like Lewis but I’m happy with second,” he said.
+“The start was crucial to get ahead of Valtteri.”

-Valtteri Bottas placed third to fall six points behind second-place Verstappen in the standings.
+Although Bottas secured a bonus point for the fastest lap, he is six points behind Verstappen in the standings.

 The winding 4.7-kilometer ( 2.9-mile) Circuit de Barcelona-Catalunya, with its combination of slow and fast corners, is one of the hardest for overtaking.